alirezabj/Part3-Exercise4/README.md

 ```
 **Behavior:**
 - Reading: x and y coordinates can be accessed using values[0] and values[1]
 - Modification: It is possible even though the values array is final because final only prevents reassignment of the reference, not modifications to the array itself.
+For example, point.values[0] = 10; will change the x coordinate.
-- Sharing: Risky because if the array reference is exposed for example via a getter method returning values, external clients could modify the internal state of the object.
+- Sharing: Risky since arrays are mutable, if the values array is shared with other objects or clients, they can modify the coordinates.

 ---